kendo-labs/knockout-kendo/web/Tooltip.md

          };
       id: two
     - title: Using global options
-      description: This example demonstrates setting global options in *ko.bindingHandlers.kendoWindow.options*.
+      description: This example demonstrates setting global options in *ko.bindingHandlers.kendoTooltip.options*.
 This helps to simplify the markup for settings that can be used as a default for all instances of this widget.
       view: |
           <div data-bind="kendoTooltip: { content: tipText }">
               Tooltip Content